Queen Elizabeth 2: Diesel era and Project Lifestyle

 A new and wider funnel was installed in her 1986-87 refit to handle conversion from steam to diesel power.
 Moored in Melbourne 2008.

 QE2 once again experienced mechanical problems following her annual overhaul in November 1983.
 Boiler problems caused Cunard to cancel a cruise, and, in October 1984, an electrical fire caused a complete loss of power.
 The ship was delayed for several days before power could be restored.
-Instead of replacing the QE2 with a newer vessel, Cunard decided that it was more prudent to simply make improvements to her.
+Instead of replacing QE2 with a newer vessel, Cunard decided that it was more prudent to simply make improvements to her.
 Therefore, from 27 October 1986 to 25 April 1987, QE2 underwent one of her most significant refurbishments when she was converted by Lloyd Werft at their shipyard in Bremerhaven, Germany from steam power to diesel.
 Nine MAN B&W diesel-electric engines, new propellers and a heat recovery system (to use heat expelled by the engines) were fitted, which halved the fuel consumption.
 With this new propulsion system, QE2 was expected to serve another 20 years with Cunard.
 The passenger accommodation was also modernised.
 The refurbishment cost over £100 million.

 On 7 August 1992, the underside of the hull was extensively damaged when she ran aground south of Cuttyhunk Island near Martha's Vineyard, while returning from a five-day cruise to Halifax, Nova Scotia along the east coast of the United States and Canada.
 A combination of her speed, an uncharted shoal, overestimating the height of tide and underestimating the increase in the ship's draft due to the effect of squat led to the ship's hull scraping rocks on the ocean floor.
 The accident resulted in the passengers disembarking earlier than scheduled at nearby Newport, Rhode Island, and the ship being taken out of service while temporary repairs were made in drydock at Boston.
 Several days later, divers found the red paint from the keel on previously uncharted rocks where the ship struck the bottom.

 By the mid-1990s, it was decided that QE2 was due for a new look and in 1994 the ship was given a multimillion-pound refurbishment in Hamburg code-named Project Lifestyle.

 On 11 September 1995, QE2 encountered a rogue wave, estimated at 90 ft, caused by Hurricane Luis in the North Atlantic Ocean about 200 mi south of eastern Newfoundland.
 One year later, during her twentieth world cruise, she completed her four millionth mile.
 The ship had sailed the equivalent of 185 times around the planet.

 QE2 celebrated the 30th anniversary of her maiden voyage in Southampton in 1999.
 In three decades she had 1,159 voyages, sailed 4648050 nmi and carried over two million passengers.